 Florent’s uncle the emporer learns of the tale upon his return and summons wise men to take a stab at the answer, but no one seems to know.
 The knight figures he’s out of luck and realizes he must venture the world to learn if such an answer even exists.

 One day as he approaches a forest, he spots an ugly hag lingering beneath a tree.
 He tries to avoid her, but she hails him, informing that she knows of his quest and that he must listen to her if he wants to live.
 Florent is interested but slightly disturbed by the condition that, if he wants her help, he has to marry her.
 At first he declines, but when he realizes the urgency of his situation at her repeated warning, he reconsiders.
 He figures he can marry the ugly woman and keep her hidden away, and so he decides to accept her offer.
 She accedes and tells him what women want:

 “To be the sovereign of a man’s love…”

 She promises him this is the answer and implores him to return to her after he has faced his inquisitors.
-Though he senses some relief, he can’t tell what is better, to die miserably with a false answer, or to be married to the ugly woman for delivering the correct.
-Florent returns to face his court where his inquisitors await.
+Though he senses some relief, he can’t tell what is better, to die miserably with a false answer, or to be married to the ugly woman for delivering the correct answer.
+Florent returns to face the court where his inquisitors await.
 He delivers word for word what the hag said, and here the grandmother of Branchus stirs in malign astonishment, demanding to know who told him; yet nevertheless, he’s freed of his death sentence.

 The reality of having to marry the old hag sets in, and Florent experiences depression.
-His word of honor is of the utmost importance to him, and he sees no way of avoiding the match.
+His word of honor is of the utmost importance to him, and sees no way of avoiding the match.
 He finds her where he met her at the tree and she appears to him as ugly as any vision of womanly ugliness could possibly be.

 “And like some bulging wool-sack, she / Proffers herself, and tells him now / It’s time to keep his vow…By the bridle she seizes him…”